The Ultimate Starter Guide to Video Ad Serving & VAST

 - Outside of the context of ad serving, “inline code” refers to lines of code that are added to a program.
 In the context of VAST, the “inline response” always refers to the media and tracking URLs that are delivered “inside” the code of the video player.

-- In addition to the fundamental media file and tracking URL components, the VAST inline response may also include details such as the ad creative ID, dimensions, events to take place on-click, and many possible others.
+- In addition to the fundamental media file and tracking URL components, the VAST inline response may also include details such as the ad creative ID, dimensions, events to take place on-click, and possibly many others.

 - Step 3 - Ping Tracking URLs: As specified events take place, the video player will activate the included tracking URLs and/or pixels, allowing the parties to which they belong to track the impression on their own platform(s).
 This may be the publisher’s own ad server and/or any other advertising parties involved.